Level set examples

 For example, if $c=1$, the equation is $x^2-y^2=1$.
 If $c=-1$, the equation is $y^2-x^2=1$.
 A number of level curves are plotted below.

 We can “stack” these level curves on top of one another to form the graph of the function.
-Below, the level curves are the thick blue lines.
-Drag the green point from 0 to 1.
-When the point is at 1, each level curve given by $c=f(x,y)$ will be at the height $z=c$.
+Below, the level curves are shown floating in a three-dimensional plot.
+Drag the green point to the right.
+When the green point is all the way to the right, each level curve given by $c=f(x,y)$ will be at the height $z=c$.

 This is yet another way to visualize the relationship between the level curves and the graph of $z=f(x,y)$ shown below, which is a hyperbolic paraboloid.